BIGJRA/BIGJRA.github.io/rejuv.md

 Excadrill, once deemed so good it had to be banned from competitive play.
-Since then, sand has gotten nerfs here and there and it's not too bad - after all, if you can switch weather, it's back to normal base 88 speed… right?
+Since then, sand has gotten nerfs here and there and it's not too bad - after all, if you can switch weather, it's back to normal base 88 speed... right?
 On this field Sand Rush is always on so it will almost always outspeed you and will murder with Dig or Rock Slide.

 So, as I hinted at earlier, Sun can be viable here, since Heat Wave and